zkorum/legal/README.md

 ### Current architecture diagram

-In general, Agora is a classic client-server centralized application, with one-catch: we broadcast cryptographic proofs using the Nostr Protocol (and maybe later a p2p protocol called Waku).
+In general, Agora is a classic client-server centralized application, with one-catch: we broadcast cryptographic proofs using the Nostr Protocol (and later to a p2p protocol called Waku).

 Multiple clients (web app, iOS app, Android App), one server.